 A common fear of many individuals going through a divorce is what happens during the pendency of the divorce proceedings.
 A divorce can take months or even years and the finances, assets, debts, and child custody arrangements can be confusing during this time without a final order on the matter.
-Your Tallahassee Divorce Attorney can aid you in requesting temporary relief from the court during the pendency of the proceeding in order to have a set plan regarding these important aspects to your life.
+Your Florida Divorce Attorney can aid you in requesting temporary relief from the court during the pendency of the proceeding in order to have a set plan regarding these important aspects to your life.

 Whether you need financial support, physical protection, or a plan regarding your child custody arrangement with your partner, you may petition the court for Temporary Relief.
 Temporary relief, as the name suggests, is temporary in nature, and is only enforceable until the divorce proceedings conclude and a final order of divorce is entered that determines these issues permanently.